Sail the Journey of Odysseus

 Cordelia specialises in luxury travel storytelling, drawing on experience across sectors from private gardens to superyachting.
 With a passion for the ocean and environment, she combines creativity and marketing expertise to craft narratives that resonate with UHNW audiences.

-Christopher Nolan's The Odyssey: Sail the Filming Locations by Private Yacht
+Sail the Filming Locations of Christopher Nolan's The Odyssey by Private Yacht

 Experience Highlights